yashmanuraj2/Omniflo/README.md

 ### `npm test`

+### `cd to Backend and then type nodemon server`

+It Will Start the Backend Server on port 5000;
+The Database connection String is provided in ther server.js file

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.